farcaster-project/RFCs/05-tasks-and-events.md

 ### The `watch_height` Task

-`watch_height` asks the syncer for notifications about updates to the blockchain's highest block.
+`watch_height` asks the syncer for notifications about updates to the blockchain's `height` and associated `block` id.
 This task MUST be implemented for any coin with a blockchain.
 This task MAY be implemented for any coin without a blockchain.
 If it is not implemented, an error event must be sent in response to any attempt to start this task.

 Required parameters are:
 * `lifetime`: Epoch at which the syncer SHOULD drop this task.
 Until then, this task MUST be maintained, barring the case where an `abort` task aborts it.